SimpleBro/Road-energy-profile/README.md

-# Bachlor's thesis
+# Bachelor's
-This repository contains the C# source code of my Bachlor's thesis project.
+This repository contains the C# source code of my Bachelor's  thesis project.

 ## Important
 * The main FCD (Floating Car Data) data set is confidential and thus is not included in the repository.